Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/layoutoptions/_index.md

 ---
-title: "LayoutOptions Class"
+title: "LayoutOptions"
 linktitle: "LayoutOptions"
-articleTitle: "LayoutOptions"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Used to specify style and additional options of layout of shapes to perform Re-Layout of page(pages)."
 type: docs
 weight: 1340